toptensoftware/JsonKit/readme.md

 Note that in this example we're formatting to a single string literal.
 We can do more complex custom serialization using the IJsonReader and IJsonWriter interfaces - see below.

+## Simple Formatting for Value Types

+The problem with the above methods is that it requires pre-registering the formatters and parsers which can be a pain.
+Another way to do custom formatting for value types is by implementing methods directly on the struct.
+This approach is more intrusive but also more self-contained.

+The methods must have the following method names and signatures and can be public or not.

+	// One of these:
+	void FormatJson(IJsonWriter w);
+	string FormatJson();

+	// And one of these
+	static T ParseJson(IJsonReader r);
+	static T ParseJson(string literal);

+For example, this is the equivalent of the above example:

+    struct Point
+    {
+        public int X;
+        public int Y;

+		string FormatJson()
+		{
+			return string.Format("{0},{1}", X, Y);
+		};

+		static Point ParseJson(string literal)
+		{
+			var parts = literal.Split(',');
+			if (parts.Length!=2)
+				throw new InvalidDataException("Badly formatted point");

+			return new Point()
+			{
+				X = int.Parse(parts[0], CultureInfo.InvariantCulture),
+				Y = int.Parse(parts[0], CultureInfo.InvariantCulture),
+			};
+		}
+    }

+Note: this approach only works for structs (not classes)

 ## Custom Factories